sinasab/sec-utils/README.md

 # sec-utils
 https://sinasabet81.github.io/sec-utils/.

+## Disclaimer
+- This was made solely as a hobby project
+- This software is not audited or maintained; it may be insecure or out of date
+- Use it at your own risk; don't trust overly sensitive data with this unless you know what you're doing

 ## Motivation
 I found myself frequently wanting to generate passphrases composed of plain english words with a variety of different options; I also wanted to see if it was possible to encrypt arbitrary files with these generated passwords in a web browser.
 Turns out, you can!